Water-Soluble Vitamins For Bodybuilders!

-- Sources: Organ meats, nuts, cheese, milk, eggs, lean meat in large quantities, but also trace amounts in leafy veggies, fish, yoghurt and grain.
+- Sources: Organ meats, nuts, cheese, milk, eggs, lean meat in large quantities, but also trace amounts in leafy veggies, fish, yogurt and grain.

 Niacin (Vitamin B3)

-Also known as nicotinic acid or niacinamide, which are derivatives of B3, though nicotinic was once considered a separate vitamin, B4.
-It is used for, you guessed it, cell respiration and the metabolization of carbs, protein and fatty acids.
-Also in the maintenance of circulation and skin, functioning of the nervous system and the normal secretion of bile acid and stomach fluids.
+Niacin is also known as nicotinic acid or niacinamide, which are derivatives of B3, though nicotinic was once considered a separate vitamin, B4.
+It is used for—you guessed it—cell respiration and the metabolization of carbs, protein, and fatty acids.
+It also assists with the maintenance of circulation and skin, functioning of the nervous system, and the normal secretion of bile acid and stomach fluids.

-Nicotinic acid given in high doses improves the blood cholesterol profile and cleans the body of organic poisons.
+Nicotinic acid given in high doses may improve blood cholesterol profiles and help the bodycleanse itself of organic poisons.
 It's also a memory enhancer.
-Do not cook B3 containing elements in water.
+Do not cook B3-containing elements in water.